5 Travel Tips for the Ultimate Mountain Vacation This Fall

 Wear Comfortable Shoes

+When considering what to pack for a trip to the mountains, don’t overlook footwear.
 Wearing any pair of shoes isn’t the best choice when traversing hiking trails.
 It’s essential to choose hiking boots or shoes for the trip with long-lasting reliability and comfort.

 Your feet should be protected appropriately from the elements, meaning no cuts or scrapes.
 Additionally, you would want to avoid blisters as you travel.
 Lastly, they should offer ankle support to prevent injuries and remain lightweight for easy movement.